-As more states join the legal cannabis industry, many are choosing Metrc as their state’s seed-to-sale tracking system.
+As more states join the legal cannabis industry, many are implementing Metrc as their state’s seed-to-sale tracking system.

 Disclaimer: This is not official Metrc training.
-See metrc.com for state-specific training requirements.
+See metrc.com for state-specific training requirements and Metrc user guides.

 What is Metrc?